Be the first to know

 What Is Finish All About?

 Now, let's chew on this: “surface is 70% of ball reaction.”
 That's the gospel in the alleys, but what’s behind these numbers?
 Why does that cover demand such respect?
-Because, that layer of polish, or the lack thereof, isn't just for looks—it's determining the friction created on the lane, producing ball motion and determining the shape your ball will make on the lanes.
+The layer of polish, or lack thereof, on your ball affects how it moves on the lane and the shape it makes.

 Dull VS Polished

-A sanded matte finish, rough and ready, grips onto the lane, drawing in oil.
-On the other hand, a polished ball, creates a layer where the oil cannot be absorbed through, creating a barrier between the ball and the lane.
-This helps keep its energy coiled like a spring, ready to unleash at the breakpoint.
+A sanded matte finish, rough and ready, grips onto the lane, drawing in oil; a polished ball creates a barrier on the lane.
+This barrier prevents oil absorption and creates separation between the ball and the surface.
+This keeps its energy coiled like a spring, ready to unleash at the breakpoint.
 When looking at ball motion and deciding between a dull or polished ball, we must look at ball motion both side to side as well as front to back.

-A sanded ball is your steady companion, providing more traction in the oil and smoothing out ball reaction.
-However, this traction will affect the ball motion not in the oil as well.
+A sanded ball will grip the lane better and give you a smoother ball reaction from start to finish.
 A dull ball is best to blend out the variation from oil to dry on the lanes and “blend” the pattern.
-The duller the finish on the ball, the earlier and slower the ball will use energy, unlike a polished ball that will store its energy for the dry friction.
-A sanded finish is designed to give you a predictable, a smooth arc.
+A ball with a dull finish moves slower because it uses more energy early on, while a polished ball saves energy for more movement down lane.
+A sanded finish is designed to provide a predictable, smooth arc.

 How Often Should I Refinish My Ball?